 Northland College, located near the shore of Lake Superior, works on freshwater research, policy, and communication year round.
-We’ve created a unique student research track to send students out in the world better prepared to take action and make a difference when it comes to water quality and scarcity.
+We’ve created a unique student research track to send students out into the world better prepared to take action and make a difference when it comes to water quality and scarcity.

 Student researchers at the Burke Center are involved in a range of field and laboratory projects related to the assessment and management of natural resources throughout the north woods.
-Field work often includes:
+Fieldwork often includes:

 - collection of water quality samples from streams, lakes, and wetlands;